jenil-amenity/Amenity_Training_Tasks/Task_1/README.md

 ## Fibonacci Sereis

-### Task_1 named class created.
+#### Task_1 named class created.
 Inside of that class a method names fibonacci_series is created which will take a number as an input and it will store that into list and return the fibo series upto that number.

-## Time Complexity will be O(n)
+### Time Complexity will be O(n)
-## Space Complexity will be O(n)
+### Space Complexity will be O(1)